auravila/DataScience-Capstone/README.md

 ## Standout Suggestions
-Options attempted and succesfully immplemented were to enable logging and ONNX model conversion.
+Options attempted and successfully implemented were to enable logging and ONNX model conversion.

 |Standout Suggestion |Results & Screenshots|